Saving Hope: Conception

 Malcolm MacRury and Morwyn Brebner devised the concept of the series.
+The series draws on a 3-part newspaper series, also called "Saving Hope," written by Ian Brown and published in 2005 in The Globe and Mail.
 MacRury had previously co-created the comedy series Republic of Doyle for CBC, while Brebner had previously co-created television drama Rookie Blue for the Global Television Network.
 Canadian broadcaster CTV had picked up the pilot episode in November 2011.
 Executive producers of the show went to Los Angeles, California, to pitch the series to U.S. broadcasters.
 Their efforts convinced NBC to pick up the series for airing in the United States.
 CTV and NBC ordered 13 episodes for the first season.

 The Los Angeles Times claimed that MacRury and Brebner are trying to "combine a doctors-in-love medical soap opera modeled on Grey's Anatomy with something completely different, a paranormal ghost story with elements of A Gifted Man and Ghost Whisperer.
 Principal photography for the pilot episode took place in Toronto, Ontario in the spring of 2011.